BohemianVRA/DanishFungiDataset/README.md

 ### Metadata-fusion experiment [**Updated**]
 Performance gains aquired by exploiting the observation metadata, i.e. Habitat (H), Substrate (S), and Month (M).
 Additionally, we provide performance gains based on the ObservationID grouping of calibrated predictions (average over class score).
+The method for late metadata-fusion is described in the paper (Section 5.2).

 #### DF24 - ViT-Large/16 with image size 384×384. [**Updated**]